 The majority of businesses are requiring both employees and guests to fill out health verifications prior to arriving on-site.
 Screening visitors with a digital health questionnaire prior to arrival helps foster a safe, healthy workplace environment.
 Plus, with pre-registration for access, you know exactly who to expect and when they’ll be on-site.

 Good communication is essential for the productivity and success of any business.
+While payroll is an important part of the engagement of the employees, it doesn't make up for everything.
 It’s no secret that people produce better work when they feel like part of the team.
 Between office layouts that spread people out and the increasing number of remote employees, teams are more distanced than ever.
 As this is unlikely to change anytime soon, managers need to be proactive in making sure teams are able to connect and collaborate in the new normal.
 To effectively manage an office remotely, all teams need to be set up with tools designed for seamless communication.

 In reimagining the workplace after COVID-19, enterprise businesses can support both in-office and remote employees with virtual communication apps and video conferencing software.
 Choosing high-quality, modern solutions enhances cross-functional communication and fosters a more collaborative team environment.
 One of the benefits of using a web-based tool like Slack is that it runs on an open platform, allowing for a more integrated experience.
 For example, Openpath users can use Slack to trigger remote door unlocks and custom actions with a quick message in the app.
 Automating tasks at every level of the organization streamlines remote management of the COVID-19 workplace layout, giving administrators one less thing to worry about.